Cape Town Digital Nomad Guide (2026)

 - Up to 3 years’ validity

-- Requires proof of remote work & $35,700/year minimum earnings
+- Requires proof of remote work and $35,700/year minimum earnings

-- Police clearance from last 3 years
+- Police clearance from the last 3 years

 - Must apply from abroad or depart to finalize if in-country